 Balance sheet values are always displayed as cumulative values.
 This report uses the classic context-based cumulative total to provide cumulative totals for all assets.
-Notice how the amounts accumulates per annum for all amounts existing on the report, so amounts for year 2020 is cumulative from previous years starting in 2017.
+Notice how the amounts accumulate per annum for all amounts existing on the report, so amounts for the year 2020 are cumulative from previous years starting in 2017.

-When choosing to focus on a specific year – for example 2020, the cumulative effect is lost, displaying only amounts for the year 2020, because the context calculations are driven from the reporting “context” only.
+When focusing on a specific year – for example, 2020, the cumulative effect is lost, displaying only amounts for the year 2020 because the context calculations are driven from the reporting “context” only.
 Notice how the amounts differ from the previous report.